-- (1) The Director of Academic Affairs can give a written warning to students who have acted with ordinary negligence in connection with acts included in the definition of cheating, cf. Section 9-1. - (2) A written warning can also be given to students who, through gross or ordinary negligence, have contributed to cheating or attempts at cheating.
+- (1) The Director of Academic Affairs can give a written warning to students who have acted with ordinary negligence in connection with acts included in the definition of cheating, cf. section 9-1. - (2) A written warning can also be given to students who, through ordinary or gross negligence, have contributed to cheating or attempts at cheating.
 The written warning shall clearly state the circumstances that form the basis for the reaction.